ruddell/generator-jhipster-ionic/README.md

 CORS settings can be found in gulp/watching.js.
 Endpoints are set up for /oauth and /api to http://localhost:8080.
 If you are running microservices, you will need to add proxy paths for each of the microservice routes.

-M-Ionic provides a massive tool set for an ionic app.
+M-Ionic provides a massive tool set for an Ionic app.
 For example, cordova commands have a wrapper through gulp.
 Check out [M-Ionic's Dev Intro](https://github.com/mwaylabs/generator-m-ionic/blob/master/docs/start/development_intro.md) to see how to use them.

+# Translation

+Translations are copied over from the JHipster project into the app/i18n/ folder.
+If you update your translations, either manually copy them over or re-run the generator.

 # On Device